smithjd15/playlist/README.md

 playlist -I -w outlist.m3u inlist.m3u

 ### Reconstruct
-#### Playlist can insert or append, change, and remove entries, drop duplicate and unfound target entries and images, randomize the order of entries, and concatenate multiple playlists.
+#### Playlist can insert or append, move, change, and remove entries, drop duplicate and unfound target entries and images, randomize the order of entries, and concatenate multiple playlists.

-The -a, -e, and -r options can be used more than once.
+The -a, -c, -e, and -r options can be used more than once.

 ##### Example inserting an entry: